GoogleCloudPlatform/python-docs-samples/composer/blog/gcp-tech-blog/regulated-industries-pipelines/README.md

 ### 6. (Optional) Setting up CMEK for Composer

-If you would also like to setup CMEK for Composer, you can follow the steps listed [here](https://cloud.google.com/composer/docs/cmek)
+If you would also like to setup CMEK for Composer, you will need to use Composer 1.0 as currently CMEK is not supported on Composer 2.0

+You can follow the steps listed [here](https://cloud.google.com/composer/docs/cmek)

 ### 7. Setting up Airflow Variables